ismasan/jbundle/README.md

     jbundle server

+    Starting test server on http://localhost:5555.
+Available bundles:
+    - /foo.js

 That serves bundles defined in your JFile in port 5555.
-For example localhost:5555/foo.js
+Pass the -p option for a different port.

 Learn more about the JBundle command-line with